mongodb/mongo-go-driver/docs/migration-2.0.md

 #### ObjectIDAsHexString

-`Decoder.ObjectIDAsHexString` method enables decoding a BSON Object ID as a hexadecimal string.
-Otherwise, the decoder returns an error by default instead of decoding as the UTF-8 representation of the raw Object ID bytes, which results in a garbled and unusable string.
+`Decoder.ObjectIDAsHexString` method enables decoding a BSON ObjectId as a hexadecimal string.
+Otherwise, the decoder returns an error by default instead of decoding as the UTF-8 representation of the raw ObjectId bytes, which results in a garbled and unusable string.

 ### Encoder